kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

       - Use bullet lists to organize the whole Markdown for consistency with other docs.
-See [Coding_Style_Guide.md](https://github.com/sorrentum/sorrentum/blob/master/docs/Coding_Style_Guide.md) or any other pubished Markdown format as reference
+See [Coding_Style_Guide.md](https://github.com/sorrentum/sorrentum/blob/master/docs/Coding_Style_Guide.md) or any other published Markdown format as reference
       - Add missing ``` around code blocks.
-These could be missing in the original google doc.
-Also adjust code block indentations if needed.
+These could be missing in the original Google doc.
+Also adjust code block indentations if needed

 - Run the `lint_md.sh`
   - Usage: